-Do I Want to Be a Television Announcer?
+Should I Become a Television Announcer?

 Television announcers broadcast information and events such as the weather, sports updates, news reports and traffic alerts.
 They may also perform interviews, act as commentators and host events.
 Many times, announcers work in climate-controlled sound studios, often pre-recording their programs.
 Television announcers might also have to work outside a studio - broadcasting from a live event, for example - which might mean working irregular hours.
-Job growth in this industry is expected to be far below average, with only a 2% increase between 2012 and 2022, according to the U.S. Bureau of Labor Statistics (BLS).

 In addition to experience, the BLS recommends that applicants have a bachelor's degree in a field such as communications, journalism or broadcasting, which can help distinguish them in this highly competitive industry.
 Courses in voice control or diction might also be useful.
-The following table contains the core requirements for becoming a television announcer, per the BLS:

 |Degree Level||Bachelor's degree recommended|